 If you run out of credits then no reminders will be sent.
 Before this happens you'll be sent a reminder.
 You can upgrade plans at any time or purchase "top-up" credits.

 It certainly might!
 For this reason, by default, SMS messages are only sent during the day.
-You can specify the earlist and latest times for send text messages in Settings.
+You can specify the earliest and latest times for send text messages in Settings > SMS.

-Yes - in Settings you can turn manual verification of reminders on or off.
+Yes - by default Manual verification is turned on.
+In Settings > Advanced you can turn manual verification of reminders on or off.
 This means that before any reminder is sent you have to review it and verify it's okay to be sent.
 If you don't verify a reminder before the send date/time it won't be sent, so make sure you regularly verify upcoming reminders.

 SMS reminders are required, email is optional.

 In Client Name mode, if you don't include any email addresses in the contacts list then no email messages will be sent.
 Note that a client must have a mobile phone defined (and, optionally, an email address).

 In Direct Input mode, you can enter a mobile number and, optionally, an email address.
 If you create an appointment with neither then no reminder will be created.
 You can also specify multiple phone numbers/emails in an appointment - a reminder will get sent to each one.